bbittne/Project1/README.md

 specifically stock prices.

 Below is a list of packages that were used in the creation of this vignette.
-The tidyverse and knitr packages are commonly used r packages with a wide variety of uses.
+The tidyverse, knitr, and dplyr packages are commonly used r packages with a wide variety of uses.
 The httr and jsonlite packages will be used to call an API an display the results.
 The remaining packages are lesser known r packages to be used specifically for stock related functions.

 The advantage of using an API in code is that we can customize function(s) and have them automatically run and retrieve updated